Claressa Shields: In popular culture

-Shields is the subject of the 2015 documentary T-Rex: Her Fight for Gold.
-In 2016 Universal Pictures, a division of Comcast, which holds Olympic broadcast rights in the United States, acquired the rights to produce a film about her life story.
-Barry Jenkins is the screenwriter.
-Entitled Flint Strong, Rachel Morrison will be directing, with actress Ryan Destiny portraying Shields.
+Shields is the subject of the 2015 documentary T-Rex: Her Fight for Gold which follows her dreams of being the first woman in history to win a gold medal in Olympic boxing.

+In 2016, Universal Pictures, a division of Comcast, which holds Olympic broadcast rights in the United States, acquired the rights to produce a film about her life story, which was released in 2024 as The Fire Inside.
+Ryan Destiny portrays Shields in the film.

-Shields will be acting in the Susan Seidelman-directed film Punch Me.
+In 2016, Shields was slated to act in the Susan Seidelman-directed film Punch Me.